gasproni/queryiteasy/README.md

 # Getting started

-The main core classes for the library are:
+The most important classes of the library are:

 * [com.asprotunity.queryiteasy.datastore.DataStore](src/main/java/com/asprotunity/queryiteasy/datastore/DataStore.java), which has the methods to execute transactions
 * [com.asprotunity.queryiteasy.connection.Connection](src/main/java/com/asprotunity/queryiteasy/connection/Connection.java), which has the methods to execute database queries